-Historical and real-time logging:
+· Historical and real-time logging:

 Those fields display only for some eWON's versions (c.f.
-"Tags monitoring and handling" on page 58)
+"Tags monitoring and handling" on page 57)

-Historical and real-time logging Historical logging enabledIf checked, the Tag values will be logged.Warning: this is a non-volatile logging; data are stored in the flash file system.
-All the da the same file, the maximum number of values that can be saved is from 16384 to 139264 the way you have setup the resources storage in the eWON (when maximum size is read older data will be erased first).If one Tag is changing very often and another Tag is changing rarely, the first value will o overwrite the second Tag's values because of the circular storage mechanism.
-Logging dead band Defines the dead band of the Tag's incremental recording (use negative value to disable it) Logging IntervalDefines the interval, in seconds, for the Tag recording (set to zero to disable logging interval Can be used at the same time as logging dead band .
+Historical and real-time logging Historical logging enabled If checked, the Tag values will be logged.
+Warning: this is a non-volatile logging; data are stored in the flash file system.
+All the data are stored in the same file, the maximum number of values that can be saved is from 16384 to 139264, depending on the way you have setup the resources storage in the eWON (when maximum size is reached, then the older data will be erased first).
+If one Tag is changing very often and another Tag is changing rarely, the first value will obviously overwrite the second Tag's values because of the circular storage mechanism.
+Logging dead band Defines the dead band of the Tag's incremental recording (use negative value to disable it) Logging Interval Defines the interval, in seconds, for the Tag recording (set to zero to disable logging interval).
+Can be used at the same time as logging dead band .
 Real time enabled If checked, the Tag values will be logged in memory.
 Real time logging is different from historical logging because data are saved in a circular memory buffer.
 The other difference with historical time logging is that incremental recording is not possible, only fixed interval recording can be performed.
 Time span Defines total logging window time in seconds.
 Logging Interval Defines the interval, in seconds, of the Tag recording